 We need to make sure you can urinate normally before you leave the hospital.
-The day you go home, we will ask you to do a voiding trial.
+Most patients are able to urinate without any problems.
+But, if you have any problems urinating, we will send you home with the Foley catheter in place.
+When you leave the hospital, we will tell you when to return to the clinic to have the catheter removed or to schedule a voiding trial.
 For this trial, we will fill your bladder with fluid through a Foley catheter.
 We will then remove the catheter so that you can urinate.

 There will be some blood in your urine after we remove the catheter.
-This will occur even if the urine you passed earlier was clear.
+This may occur even if the urine you passed earlier was clear.